soujh/soujh/README.md

 ### Hi There, welcome to my Github !
 My name is Soulaïmane.

-## Currently studying Data & IA in an engineering school based in Paris.
+##  Data & IA engineer based in Paris.

-- 🌱 Working as an apprentice Data Scientist for one of the leading telecom companies in France
-- 🥅 Goals: Finish my studies with a maximum of skills
-- ⭐ Travel addict : My greatest passion is to discover new cultures, new landscapes, new people...
+ ⭐ Travel addict : My greatest passion is to discover new cultures, new landscapes, new people...

 ### Connect with me: